-- 1. The NEC shall comprise: - A. 28 members elected in such proportion and under such conditions as may be set out in rules Chapter 3.III below and Chapter 4.III below. - B. the leader and deputy leader of the Party - C. the leader of the FPLP - D. the treasurer of the Party - E. three frontbench Members of Parliament, at least one of whom must be a woman, nominated by the Cabinet (or Shadow Cabinet in opposition) - F. one youth member aged under 27 at the date of their election who must be a woman at least every other term, elected under such conditions as may be set out in rules Chapter 4.III below. - G. One BAME member elected under such conditions as may be set out in rules Chapter 4.III below. - H. One Scottish Labour Party member elected according to rules laid down by the Scottish Conference. - I. One Welsh Labour Party member elected according to the rules laid down by the Welsh Conference. - J One disabled member, elected under such conditions as may be set out in rules Chapter 4.III below.
+- 1. The NEC shall comprise: - A. 28 members elected in such proportion and under such conditions as may be set out in rules Chapter 3.III below and Chapter 4.III below. - B. the leader and deputy leader of the Party - C. the leader of the EPLP - D. the treasurer of the Party - E. three frontbench Members of Parliament, at least one of whom must be a woman, nominated by the Cabinet (or Shadow Cabinet in opposition) - F. one youth member aged under 27 at the date of their election who must be a woman at least every other term, elected under such conditions as may be set out in rules Chapter 4.III below. - G. One BAME member elected under such conditions as may be set out in rules Chapter 4.III below.

+- H. One Scottish Labour Party member elected according to rules laid down by the Scottish Conference. - I. One Welsh Labour Party member elected according to the rules laid down by the Welsh Conference. - J One disabled member, elected under such conditions as may be set out in rules Chapter 4.III below.
 This member to be elected when conditions laid out by the NEC have been met. - 2.
 The primary purpose of the NEC shall be to provide a strategic direction for the Party as a whole and to maintain and develop an active Party in the country, working in partnership with the Party's representatives in Parliament, the European Parliament, devolved administrations and local government to secure the Party's objectives.
-The key functions of the NEC are to: - A. contribute to policy development

-- B. win elections and maintain the support of voters - C. maintain a healthy Party at all levels, engaged in the community upholding the highest standards in public life - D. ensure a high quality of service through a contract with Party members - E. fulfil its operational and constitutional responsibilities as defined in this clause - F. maintain a balanced partnership between all Party stakeholders - G. ensure the Party meets its legal and financial responsibilities in compliance with the Political Parties, Elections and Referendums Act 2000 and all other legislative requirements. - 3.
-In furtherance of its primary purpose and key functions, the duties and powers of the NEC shall include: - A. to uphold and enforce the constitution, rules and standing orders of the Party and to take any action it deems necessary for such purpose, including disaffiliation, disbanding, suspending or otherwise disciplining any affiliated organisation or Party unit; in furtherance of such duties it shall have the power to suspend or take other administrative action against individual members of the Party subject to the provisions of the disciplinary rules set out in Chapter 6 below of these rules - B. subject to the preceding sub-clause A and through its national and regional officers, where the NEC so determines, to ensure the establishment of and to keep in active operation in accordance with the rules laid down by Party conference - a Regional Executive Committee in each region designated by the NEC and, in the case of Scotland and Wales, a Scottish executive and Welsh executive - ii.
-CLPs in each Westminster parliamentary and European parliamentary constituency area - iii. an Local Campaign Forum (LCF) for each elected level of local authority above parish or community - and a Labour group of councillors on local authorities having Labour representation
+The key functions of the NEC are to: - A. contribute to policy development - B. win elections and maintain the support of voters - C. maintain a healthy Party at all levels, engaged in the community upholding the highest standards in public life - D. ensure a high quality of service through a contract with Party members - E. fulfil its operational and constitutional responsibilities as defined in this clause - F. maintain a balanced partnership between all Party stakeholders - G. ensure the Party meets its legal and financial responsibilities in compliance with the Political Parties, Elections and Referendums Act 2000 and all other legislative requirements. - 3.
+In furtherance of its primary purpose and key functions, the duties and powers of the NEC shall include: - A. to uphold and enforce the constitution, rules and standing orders of the Party and to take any action it deems necessary for such purpose, including: - i. disaffiliation, disbanding, suspending or otherwise disciplining any affiliated organisation or Party unit; - administratively suspending or taking other administrative action against individual members of the Party subject to the provisions of the disciplinary rules set out in Chapter 6 below of these rules; - iii. where a determination has been made as a result of a case brought under disciplinary proceedings concluded at NEC stage under Chapter 6 Clause I.1.B below of these rules, to impose such disciplinary measures as it thinks fit including: